 Adding the library inside Kontakt

 Once you've succesfully downloaded the library, you can open Kontakt in either standalone or plugin mode, navigate to the 'library' tab and then choose "Add To Library".
 A window will pop up and ask you to select a folder that contains a Kontakt Player compatible library.
 Navigate to your Cinematic Strings installation directory and click "Add".
-You should now get an option to activate the library via the service center.
+You should now get an option to activate the library via the Native Access.
 Clicking the activate button will open the service center inside Kontakt, and allow you to paste in your serial number and activate the product.
 Once activated, go ahead and open the 'Instruments' folder in the library tab and start making some music!

 Cleaning Up Files

 This is an optional step in case you like to run a clean ship, like we do.
 The installer, by default, will leave the downloaded RAR files on your computer in case you need to install a fresh copy of the library again.
 However, it's usually prudent to copy these RAR files onto an external disk, USB thumbdrive or similar as a backup, then delete the RAR files from your computer.
 By moving these RAR files, you've regained space on your hard dive and created a backup at the same time.